Sammy-CK/phase-1-project/README.md

 Run program from the index.html file in browser.

-This is what the app look like :
+This is what the app look like :<br>
 <img src="./images/sample.png" width="600px" height="300px">

 # Author
 - [@Sammy-CK](https://www.github.com/Sammy-CK)